-There are 2 main types of testicular cancer:
+There are 2 main groups of testicular germ cell tumours:

 - embryonal carcinoma

-A non seminoma testicular cancer might have some teratoma cells and some embryonal carcinoma cells, for example.
+So, for example, you might have a mix of some teratoma cells and some embryonal carcinoma cells.
 It's also possible to have pure teratomas.
 These non seminoma types are all treated in the same way.

 Rare types of testicular cancer